danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## Building the Test Harness

-I wrapped the whole workflow into a set of rake tasks, living in `lib/tasks/test_clock.rake`.
-Each task is defined with `task <name>: :environment do` — the `:environment` dependency is what loads Rails and your models, so the `Stripe::*` gem constants and your `User` model are all available.
-Here's what each step does.
+I wrapped the workflow into a set of rake tasks, defined at `lib/tasks/test_clock.rake`.

 ### Create a Subscriber Destined to Fail